tmoulik/BikeShare-Python/README.md

 # Udacity-Python-Project
-The two files are the Jupyter Notebook and the related html file.
-These files analyse the Bikeshare data for the Udacity Python Project.
+The file Bike_share_Analysis.ipynb is the Jupyter notebook which contains codes related to analysing the Bike share data as part of the Data analysis course at Udacity.
+The programming language used is Python.
+The html file is the related html version of the notebook.